Bradshaw/spaceshipsin.space/sources/markdown/out/random/formula-one-primer.md

 ## Qualifying
 Qualifying takes place on Saturday, after Free Practice 3, and determines the starting order of the drivers.
 It's cut into three parts, Q1, Q2, and Q3.
 In Q1 and Q2, the drivers take their cars around the track and try to set a good timed lap.

+Q1 and Q2 are "elimination rounds".
 The five slowest drivers of Q1 are eliminated and placed into the 16th to 20th positions.
 The five slowest drivers of Q2 are eliminated and placed into the 11th to 15th positions.

 The drivers that make it into Q3 will start the race on the tyres they used in Q2, which adds a layer of strategy, since the best qualifying tyres aren't always the best tyres to start the race on.
 Is it better to guarantee entry into Q3, or risk it but start the race on a more advantageous tyre?